kaste/SublimeLinter-addon-toggler/README.md

 # Hi!

 This is an addon for SublimeLinter.

-It makes enabling/disabling registered linters better.
+## Enabling/disabling registered linters

 First it adds a hook against Package Control.
 So, when you disable a package using Package Control it actually unregisters this linter immediately.
 No need to restart anymore.
 This kind of disabling is *persistent*.